jboulanger/imagej-macro/File_Conversion/README.md

 The macros apply to only one file at thes using "Run".
 Use "Batch" to process multiple files.

 ## Export_Series.ijm
 This macro exports the individual series from a container such as a LIF file acquired on a Leica microscope with the LAX software.
-It enable to apply a few common operatios on channels, and stacks.
+It enable to apply a few common operations on channels, and stacks.

 You can use the dummy run mode to simply export the name of the series to a table for example.